signalfx/signalfx-agent/deployments/ansible/README.md

    (e.g. init scripts) but contain the same agent bundle. (**default:**
    'latest')

+ - `sfx_service_user` and `sfx_service_group`: Set the user/group ownership for the
+   signalfx-agent service.
+The user/group will be created if they do not exist.
+   Requires agent package version 5.1.0 or newer. (**default:** 'signalfx-agent')

 **Note**: After the `signalfx-agent` role is deployed, Ansible will manage the `signalfx-agent` service via the Ansible core `service` module.
 This module will automatically determine the host's init system for starting/stopping the